 Agreeing to tune-ups

-"Cars haven't needed tune-ups in 20 years," says Perricone.
+“Cars haven’t needed tune-ups in 20 years,” says Perricone.
 Older cars needed tune-ups every 30,000 to 50,000 kilometres.
 Now, computers, the brains that operate modern cars, have erased the need for such tune-ups.
 Before you agree to one, find out the specifics of what will be done.
-Changing spark plugs and oil filters are routine maintenance steps that may be classified as "tune-ups" when they really shouldn't be.
-(Check out our DIY guide for changing spark plugs in your own garage.)
-So ask questions—and check your owners' manual.
-Remember, older cars are the ones that may need more traditional "tune-ups."
+Changing spark plugs and oil filters are routine maintenance steps that may be classified as “tune-ups” when they really shouldn’t be.
+So ask questions—and check your owners’ manual.
+Remember, older cars are the ones that may need more traditional “tune-ups.”

 Getting a lube job

 In most cases, lubricating a car’s chassis (the vehicle’s framework) is as archaic as the tune-up.
 The ball joints and other parts of modern cars are permanently sealed so there is no need for lubrication.
 Again, understand what year, make, and model of the car you have.
 One note: Trucks are different than cars.
 Some have grease fittings on ball joints and tie rods and may need lubrication.
 But late model passenger cars generally don’t need any lube jobs, says Perricone.

 Find out more things you should never do to your car.

 Synthetic oils have advantages that are needed and used to optimize the function of some modern engines.
 But synthetic oils don’t benefit all engines, especially those of older vehicles.
 Ensure you are using the correct viscosity and grade for your particular vehicle.
 Here’s how often you should change your oil.